 - Add the roast and cook, turning occasionally, until browned on all sides, about 10 minutes.
 Remove from the pan and set aside.
 Pour off all but 2 tbsp of the oil in the pan.

 - Add the finely chopped carrots, yellow onion, and celery and saute over medium-high heat until softened, about 5 minutes.

 - Stir in the remaining 2 tbsp of flour and cook for about 1 minute.

 - Pour in the beef stock and deglaze the pan, stirring and scraping up the browned bits on the bottom of the pan.
 Bring to a simmer.

 FOR SLOW COOKING THE OVEN

-- Pour the vegetable and stock mixture over the roast.
-Cover and place in the oven for 2 and 1/2 hours.
+- Nestle the roast into the vegetables and cooked stock.
+Cover and place in the oven for 2½ hours.

 FOR USING YOUR SLOW-COOKER